-In addition, the camera also picked up on at least two types of sponge living on the boulder as well as what appears to be either tube worms or stalked barnacles.
+In addition, the camera also picked up on at least two types of sponges living on the boulder as well as what appeared to be either tube worms or stalked barnacles.

 “This is by far the furthest under an ice shelf that we’ve seen any of these filter-feeding animals,” said Griffiths.
 “These things are stuck on a rock and only get fed if something comes floating along.”

 To be clear, the life-containing boulder is 160 miles from the nearest open water, so any floating food that makes it that far below the ice shelf must come from a long way away.
 Due to strong currents in the area, the scientists believe that the dead plankton that these filter-feeders ingest is carried anywhere between 370 and 930 miles before reaching them—although there is no way to know for certain.